-EY Bedrijfsrevisoren EY Réviseurs d'Entreprises De Kleetlaan 2 B-1831 Diegem

-Tel: +32 (0)2 774 91 11
+EY Bedrijfsrevisoren EY Réviseurs d'Entreprises Kouterveldstraat 7B 001 B-1831 Diegem Tel: +32 (0)2 774 91 11

-Independent auditor's report to the general meeting of MeDirect Bank sa/nv for the year ended 31 December 2022
+Independent auditor's report to the general meeting of MeDirect Bank nv/sa for the year ended 31 December 2023

-In the context of the statutory audit of the Consolidated Financial Statements) of MeDirect Bank sa/nv (the "Company") and its subsidiaries (together the "Group"), we report to you as statutory auditor.
-This report includes our opinion on the Statement of Financial Position as at 31 December 2022, the Statement of Comprehensive Income, the Statement of Changes in Equity, the Statement of Cash Flows for the year ended 31 December 2022 and the disclosures (all elements together the "Consolidated Financial Statements") as well as our report on other legal and regulatory requirements.
+In the context of the statutory audit of the Consolidated Financial Statements of MeDirect Bank nv/sa (the "Company") and its subsidiaries (together the "Group"), we report to you as statutory auditor.
+This report includes our opinion on statement of financial position as at 31 December 2023, statement of profit or loss, statement of comprehensive income, statement of changes in equity, statement of cash flows for the year ended 31 December 2023 and the disclosures including material accounting policy information (all elements together the "Consolidated Financial Statements") as well as our report on other legal and regulatory requirements.
 These two reports are considered one report and are inseparable.

 We have been appointed as statutory auditor by the shareholders' meeting of 30 May 2022, in accordance with the proposition by the Board of Directors following recommendation of the Audit Committee.
 Our mandate expires at the shareholders' meeting that will deliberate on the Consolidated Financial Statements for the year ending 31 December 2024.
-We performed the audit of the Consolidated Financial Statements of the Group for one year.
+We performed the audit of the Consolidated Financial Statements of the Group during 2 consecutive years.